 During the 41st week of pregnancy, a list of things a mother could shop for are:

 - Dish liquid to wash the baby’s bottles, etc.

 When you experience 41 weeks of pregnancy instead of 40, it is understandable to feel anxious.
-Stress does mount as the due date is passed.
+Stress mounts as the due date is passed.
 It is essential to know that this is a common occurrence, especially for mothers who are pregnant for the first time.
 A few reminders for this period are:

 - Talk to the doctor and get an appointment fixed for labour induction

 - Keep the mind occupied to worry less